-Everton’s capture of Abdoulaye Doucoure from Watford completed a whirlwind four days at Goodison Park following the arrivals of South Americans Allan and James Rodriguez.
+Everton’s capture of Abdoulaye Doucoure from Watford in September 2020 completed a whirlwind four days at Goodison Park following the arrivals of South Americans Allan and James Rodriguez.

 The trio made their debuts in a 1-0 win at Tottenham Hotspur on the opening day of 2020/21 and Doucoure would score three goals from 34 appearances in his first Everton season.

 He began 29 Premier League matches, the only game Doucoure didn't start when available a 1-0 win at West Ham United when the player was coming back from two months out with a fractured foot.